NeuroJSON/jdata/README.md

 We use this repository to gather feedback from the community regarding the ["JData Format Specification"](JData_specification.md), or JData format.
-Such feedback is crucial to finalize this file specification and help to improve it in the future once disseminated.
+Such feedback is crucial to finalize this file specification and help improve it in the future once disseminated.

 The latest version of the JData specification can be found in the file named